hirengarai/ChaCha-SourceCodes/README.md

 ## Repository Structure

-- `biascheck.cpp` — Source codes for bias measurement
+- `biascheck.cpp` — Source codes for bias measurement.
 Change the flag inside for different approaches.
+Change the key size for different versions.

 ---